socoboy/generamba-socoboy-templates/README.md

-# template-viper-mvvm-socoboy
+# generamba-socoboy-templates
-VIPER+MVVM pattern module template, use for generamba module generator
+templates use for generamba module generator